MCH Best. NPM 9: Bullying

 Examples from the Field.
 There are currently 7 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 Access descriptions of these ESMs through the MCH Digital Library.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Provide ongoing educational opportunities, such as trauma training, for school professionals as well as community leaders/workers who may interface with child populations,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Provide ongoing educational opportunities, such as trauma training, for school professionals as well as community leaders/workers who may interface with child populations,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).